dgaydukov/cert-aws/sa/files/sa.md

 * ACID transaction requirements (if you need this it's better to use RDS instead of Hadoop) There are several engines you can run on top of emr:
 * Hive - data warehouse, you can write SQL-like queries to extract data from Hadoop
-* Hbase - open-source, NoSQL key/value column-oriented database built on top of HDFS
+* Hbase - open-source, NoSQL key/value column-oriented database built on top of HDFS.
+It integrates with Hive allowing sql-like query over Hbase tables.
+You can backup/restore EMR Hbase into s3.
+Support read-replica.
 * Presto - open-source in-memory distributed SQL query engine developed by Facebook.
 So it's good for ad-hoc sql analytics
 * Spark - general purpose execution framework that is able to run multiple different workloads such as ETL/ML Presto faster than spark cause it doesn't care about fault-tolerance.
 If one of the Presto worker nodes experiences a failure (say, shuts down) in most cases queries that are in progress will abort and need to be restarted.